GeoMOER/moer-base-python/docs/units/_unit00/unit00-02_deliverables.md

 ## Assignments
 We distinguish between unmarked and marked deliverables ("Studien- und Prüfungsleistung").
 Both are required for passing the course, but only the latter are graded.

-The deadline for uploading your unmarked assignment solutions to Classroom is Wednesday at 24:00 (midnight) before the next course session.
+The regular deadline for uploading your unmarked assignment solutions to Classroom is Wednesday at 24:00 (midnight) before the next course session.

+🕒 Note: If the Thursday session falls on a public holiday, the course will take place one week later.
+In this case, the assignment deadline also shifts by one week.
 {: .notice--warning}

 You are allowed to use ChatGPT or similar AIs to solve the assignments.
 However, you need to present your solution to ensure that you understand what you have done.